-To be honest, I started with doing 10 year question papers first.
+To be honest, I started with doing 10-year question papers first.
 I took out the notebook, and the papers, and started solving questions.
-I looked up the drug, and into the book, and WHOOSH, I was messed badly because the same drug was given in around 5-20 pages.
+I looked up the drug, and into the book, and WHOOSH, I was messed up badly because the same drug was given in around 5-20 pages.
 What I am supposed to do now?

-I started making simpler and shorter notes, cutting and pasting it all over in my hostel room, yet the stress was not going to reduce.
+I started making simpler and shorter notes, cutting and pasting them all over in my hostel room, yet the stress was not going to reduce.

 I would strongly recommend Shanbagh Pharmacology book for Second year Mbbs.
-Some may think that you are not making base with this books.
-For those, I have clearly mentioned K.D tripathi as bible of Pharmacology, but one always end up requiring quick revision notes.
-This is where Shanbagh book can come a lot handy with inbuilt mnemonics and tricks.
+Some may think that you are not making the base with these books.
+For those, I have clearly mentioned K.D Tripathi as the bible of Pharmacology, but one always ends up requiring quick revision notes.
+This is where Shanbagh book can come in a lot of handy with inbuilt mnemonics and tricks.

 Pharmacology was fun indeed later.
 We used to talk about medicines for common diseases.
-Zantac aka Ranitidine H-2 blocker is still the favorite med of all times in hostels (no wonders why :p).
-The more you discuss about it, the more you learn.
+Zantac aka Ranitidine H-2 blocker is still the favorite med of all time in hostels (no wonder why :p).
+The more you discuss it, the more you learn.
 Practical knowledge is indeed the most useful tool for a Doctor.

-Pharmacology base is very important since you are going to learn prescription for diseases in further years of MBBS, especially the medicine subject.
+The pharmacology base is very important since you are going to learn prescriptions for diseases in further years of MBBS, especially the medicine subject.
 The Third year of Mbbs will also time-to-time check your pharmacology skills, while after mbbs you are certainly going to need it, especially in MD.

 pdf of shanbagh ….. please upload it

 Noted doc, will upload PDF of Shanbagh very soon, make sure to check out or subscribe to notifications.